Yoav666s/dnd-wiki/_pages/reckonfear.md

 ## Adversarial Effects
 When you cast a spell with a negative effect on an unwilling (or unknowing) creature, that creature must succeed a Magic check to resist the effect.
 It can roll a Competence Die only if it is competent with the Magic skill.

-The exception to this is is spells which explicitly state that you make an attack.
+The exception to this is spells which explicitly state that you make an attack.
 In that case, you make a Magic check with difficulty based on the opponent's DR.

 ## Covert Casting
 Casting spells is a rather obvious ordeal, but you can attempt to cast a spell covertly.
 This will require a Covertness check with difficulty based on the spell level.